ParthJadhav/Tkinter-Designer/docs/instructions.md

 *To run Tkinter Designer from the source code, follow the instructions below.*

-1. Download the source files for Tkinter Designer by downloading it manually or using git :-
+1. Download the source files for Tkinter Designer by downloading it manually or using GIT.

 ` git clone https://github.com/ParthJadhav/Tkinter-Designer.git `

 2. Change your working directory to Tkinter Designer.

-`cd Tkinter-Designer`
+`cd tkinter-designer`

-4. Install the necessary dependencies by running
+3. Install the necessary dependencies by running

 `pip install -r requirements.txt`
    * In the event that pip doesn't work, also try the following commands: